Need Electrophoresis Equipment for your research?

 Serum analysis, particularly the separation of normal and abnormal hemoglobins in the blood serum, was the first application of cellulose acetate electrophoresis in clinical pathology.
 Hemoglobins are iron-containing proteins that carry oxygen in the red blood cells.
 Mutations in genes encoding any of the hemoglobin subunits will result in the alteration in some characteristics of the goblin, leading to hereditary blood disorders such as sickle cell anemia, alpha- and beta-thalassemia (Forgot & Bunn, 2013).

 In 1957, Kohn introduced the use of cellulose acetate as a support matrix in zone electrophoresis (Rocco, 2005), using the separation of blood serum, including hemoglobins as an example.
 Again, in 1969, he demonstrated the separation and identification of abnormal forms of hemoglobin using cellulose acetate electrophoresis conducted in a discontinuous buffer system (Kohn, 1969).
 Since then, there have been many protocols developed based on cellulose acetate electrophoresis for rapid hemoglobin profiling that can identify patients suffering from sickle cell anemia and thalassemia.
 Profiling requires the separation and quantification of different forms of hemoglobin (Marengo-Rowe, 1965).
-Nowadays, a rapid hemoglobin profiling is performed by applying hemolysates onto a cellulose acetate plate, a cellulose acetate stripe on a plastic plate, and subjecting it to electrophoresis (Wild & Bain, 2004).
+Nowadays, rapid hemoglobin profiling is performed by applying hemolysates onto a cellulose acetate plate, a cellulose acetate stripe on a plastic plate, and subjecting it to electrophoresis (Wild & Bain, 2004).

 2. Transfer Immunoelectrophoresis (IEP) Method